Hipólito Yrigoyen: First presidency (1916–1922)

+Social policy, 1916–1922

-Various reforms were also enacted during Yrigoyen's first presidency.
-In 1918 a law was enacted fixing the conditions of homework, providing "that a minimum wage for such work shall be fixed by mixed committees of employers and employees."
+Various reforms were enacted during Yrigoyen's first presidency.
+In 1918 a law was enacted fixing the conditions of homework, providing (as noted by oen study) "that a minimum wage for such work shall be fixed by mixed committees of employers and employees."
 A law was passed in 1919 providing the building of workers' houses at reasonable prices, while in 1921 a maximum increase in rent was fixed by law as a means of tackling an exorbitant rise in rents.
 A 1917 homestead law provided for grants of 500 acres of public land in the far north and far south, while from 1919 the National Mortgage Bank was permitted to make funds available for landless farmers to purchase rural property.
-In 1921 a tenant rental law was passed "spelling out rights and limitations of rental contracts and working conditions."
-In 1919 a railroad worker pension plan was amended, and was further amended in 1921 "to create a fund to build houses for railroaders and in that way helped to alleviate the decided shortage of decent affordable housing."
+In 1921 a tenant rental law was passed spelling out (as noted by one study) "rights and limitations of rental contracts and working conditions."
+In 1919 a railroad worker pension plan was amended, and was further amended in 1921 (as one study has noted) "to create a fund to build houses for railroaders and in that way helped to alleviate the decided shortage of decent affordable housing."
 A law of 1921 prohibited the manufacture, sale or importation of matches containing white or yellow phosphorus.
 More than 3,000 new schools were founded while illiteracy was combated, and the government helped set up an extensive consumer cooperative for employees of the state railways.

 A presidential decree was signed concerning the work of women and children.
 In accordance with this decree, "every hall in stores, warehouses, millinery and other commercial establishments must have chairs, provided with backs, equal in number to two-thirds of the female workers employed."
 In 1921 a fund was established for old age, disability and survivors' pensions for personnel working at various public utilities owned by foreign corporations, along with those working in hospitals and clinics.
-Various public health initiatives were carried out For instance, Law 10,998 of 21 October 1919, authorised the Board of Sanitary Works of the Nation to construct water works and sewage systems in all towns of the Republic with over 8,000 inhabitants.
+Various public health initiatives were carried out For instance, Law 10,998 of 21 October 1919 authorised the Board of Sanitary Works of the Nation to construct water works and sewage systems in all towns of the Republic with over 8,000 inhabitants.
 According to a presidential message from 1921 "The Executive Power has dedicated its greatest care to the development of social assistance services, being its constant desire that they correspond to the needs of the population.
 Within the limited means available to it, its action has been rapid, tending to reduce the ills that afflict the needy, concurring in some cases with the requested aid, reaching out to other means of aid to the populations and expanding the capacity of the hospital establishments with the essential elements for their regular operation."